 Being more the pragmatic user and trying to be of help for fellow entrepreneurs looking for some best practice tips to get started, I’d say the Butler Power-Up is a good place to get familiar with for creating workflows in Trello.

 As of today, it does depend on the complexity of the workflows you want to create.
-As with every other tool, there is a bit of a learning curve and you can shortcut it by enrolling in my free online course to learn more about the tool in general.
+As with every other tool, there is a bit of a learning curve and you can shortcut that and learn how to create meaningful workflows with the Butler Power-Up in this workshop & online course.